phamtrantriem/ChatApp/README.md

 # ChatApp
-An chat app android with Firebase
+An communitcation app android with Firebase